 8. Relationship Nurturing

 The hardest chapter within any influencer marketing plan is not the campaign itself.
-It’s building strong partnerships that absorbs most of the resources.
+It’s building strong partnerships that absorb most of the resources.

 Truth is finding new influencers and getting them in the loop is more time-consuming than building relationships in the first place.
 Not only that, but marketers can lay the groundwork for a long-term brand revamp on social media when they work with reliable influencers.